xma711/notebook/iot/wsn/differences_WSN_MANET_WMN/README.md

 Otherwise wireless mesh networks must be the superset of WSN and MANET because all them use mesh routing.
 And MANET must be a superset of WSN because MANET can deal with both mobile and fixed nodes.

-I think the differences lie on the real-world applications of the networks and the names are not detailed enough.
+The differences lie on the real-world applications of the networks and the names are not detailed enough.

-I think to make things less confusing, wireless sensor network should be called: wireless mesh sensor (power-constrained) fixed network;
+To make things less confusing, wireless sensor network should be called: wireless mesh sensor (power-constrained) fixed network;
 MANET should be called: mobile ad hoc wireless mesh network;
 wireless mesh network: wireless mesh more-powerful not-power-constrained network; (can be mobile or not mobile or hybrid)